 |Tue Sep 22nd||Ron East will give a talk about Bell Ringing and the Crosthwaite Church Tower.
-The meeting will be in the Crosthwaite Room, Keswick Museum, Station Road, Keswick at 3pm.|
+The meeting will be in Crosthwaite Church, Keswick at 4pm.|

 |Tue Oct 20th||An illustrated talk on the early motor trade in Keswick by Brian Hinde.
 3pm in the Crosthwaite Room, Keswick Museum, Station Road.
 Keswick.|

 |Tue Nov 17th||Mark Hatton will give an illustrated talk entitled "German Miners in Elizabethan Keswick".
 3pm Crosthwaite Room, Keswick Museum, Station Road, Keswick.
 Depending on the weather the group may also go for a walk to see the site of a smelter, built in 1567 by German miners, which was at the time the largest and most advanced copper smelter in Europe.|

 |Tue Dec 8th||A light hearted local quiz and Festive get-together.
 3 pm Crosthwaite Room, Keswick Museum, Station Road, Keswick|